KaPodgaets/citizen_db/architecture/app/ARCH-pipeline-orchestration-v1.md

 This stateful, metadata-driven approach makes the pipeline resumable and idempotent at a process level.

 ## Evolution
+### Planned
+- **Observability Enhancements**: The orchestrator will be modified to provide more immediate feedback.
+Errors from transform scripts will be printed directly to the console, and a notification will be shown when no new tasks are found.
+- **Dynamic Script Execution**: The `trigger_transforms` function will be refactored to read a `transform_script` path from `datasets_config.yml` for each dataset, allowing for modular, dataset-specific transformation logic instead of calling a single monolithic script.

 ### Historical
 - v1: Initial design.
 - **2025-07-13**: Implemented the core orchestration logic, including the resilient transform step with a single retry.